claudio-silva/grunt-angular-builder/README.md

 ### Status

-The javascript source analyzer / builder is implemented, although further testing is needed.
+The javascript source analyzer / builder is implemented and working, although further testing is needed.

 **The project is under active development.** More functionality will be available very soon.